arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ### Portenta C33 Setup

-With the Portenta C33 code ready on the Arduino Cloud, before uploading it to the board let's connect everything together.
+Before uploading the code to the Portenta C33 code ready on the Arduino Cloud, let's connect everything together.

 Using the ESLOV cable included with the Nicla Sense ME, connect both boards by their respective connectors as shown below: